89453728/Learning-Lisp/README.md

 Oficial verbal languages in this repo are: English, Spanish, Germanicus and invented Brazilian.

-Please consider visit the file DESCRIPTION to se how to use this repository
+Please consider visit the file DESCRIPTION to see how to use this repository

 Enjoy Hacking!!